Did you run out of kerosene and wonder if you can use diesel in your heater?

 Potential Problems When Burning Diesel Fuel in a Kerosene Heater

 Wick Burning Issues

-You’ll have to keep the wick down much lower than normal.
+You’ll have to keep the wick down much lower than usual.
 Your wick will burn much faster, and you’ll need to replace it sooner.
 Looser cotton wicks do better when burning diesel in a kerosene heater.
-Avoid fiberglass wicks as these don’t work well with diesel.
+Avoid fiberglass wicks, as these don’t work well with diesel.

 Even though diesel has more energy than kerosene, it isn’t always the most efficient fuel to run in a kerosene heater.
 The first reason is that kerosene is generally more refined and burns better.
 Likewise, diesel does not always combust completely and thus is less efficient.